FlareXes/Hashnode/cl5ckbkvb077lcunv8olr7bk2.md

 # One Problem With Stroj

-Stroj provides superb functionality for free (Till 150 GB at least).
+Stroj provides superb functionality for free (Till 25 GB at least).
 But Storj is a relevantly new player in the market with a different approach to storing data securely.
 There is always a risk of trust.
 Which may sometime knock you.
 In my case, I don't trust any cloud provider to store my confidential information.
 I usually use cloud storage to sync my projects and some non-confidential data.

 So, I believe in future Stroj will gonna think about that.
-For now they do what they say
+For now they do what they say:

 > A Fast, secure cloud storage at a fraction of the cost.